Sors

 In Roman mythology, Sors, a lesser deity, was a god of luck.
-Supposedly a son of Fortuna.
+Derived from the Greek model of Tyche, and supposedly a son of Fortuna.

 Scarcely mentioned in mythology, a handful of quotes cite him in such expressions "By the luck of Sors", or "Lived by a hairs breadth of Sors".
 Sors is also a popular name in poker, as are both sayings.
 Sors is also a common term in gambling.
 Opera singer Joe Volpe composed a piece that mentioned Sors.
 “Legend says Sors still exists somewhere beyond.
 Acolytes say he is among gods.
 Non-believers say he never existed.
-But I say he is eternally found.”
+But it is said he is eternally found.”